 We have also trust in our erstwhile development partners who have shown a willingness to assist us even in the face of adversary.
-We appreciate the support both past and present from France, Iceland, Germany GIZ and Norway who have pledged to support Malawi including the mother body, the IHO, who have provided short training courses to our staff tirelessly every year and with such support we would like to assure our partners that the noble cause shown will not be in vain.
+We appreciate the support both past and present from Iceland, Germany GIZ and UK Norway who have pledged to support Malawi in printing charts and not forgetting including the mother body the IHO who have provided short training courses to our staff tirelessly every year and with such support we would like to assure our partners that the noble cause shown will not be in vain.
 As a country we realize the vital role played by the water infrastructure and the requirement to develop it and not take it for granted.
 We are therefore happy to be here at the conference and meet again in amicable but serious discussions despite problems of finances that are always glaring their uncanny faces to stop us from sharing with the SAIHC community our zealous and worthy efforts at sustained establishment of a hydrographic concern.